-Michael Ward, CEO of Gateley, said: ‘I am delighted with the overwhelming support partners have shown in the group in signing the new agreement which continues to demonstrate their long-term commitment to the group.
+Michael Ward, chief executive of Gateley, said: ‘I am delighted with the overwhelming support partners have shown in the group in signing the new agreement which continues to demonstrate their long-term commitment to the group.

 ‘I believe that the new agreement secures the continuation of a stable platform from which internal and external shareholders can invest with confidence.’

 Earlier this month, the firm issued more than 1.6m ordinary shares of 10p each.
 It now has more than 113m ordinary shares in issue with one voting right per share.

 Gateley, which floated in 2015, was the first UK law firm to go public.
 Having started trading at 99p per share, shares are now trading at 162.5p.